Spetsnaz GRU: Modus operandi

+Despite Western popular conceptions, GRU spetsnaz are not special operations forces, but focus on reconnaissance and sabotage.
+Spetsnaz troops receive much less training than a U.S. Army Green Beret or U.S. Navy SEAL, to which they are often misleadingly compared, with the Russian Special Operations Forces Command (KSSO) being a closer equivalent.
+Within Russia, the Airborne Forces (VDV) and the Naval Infantry are seen as having more of an elite status than the GRU spetsnaz due to their use as assault infantry.

+Enlisted members of spetsnaz are recruited at local military offices from recruits or conscripts who had an exceptional performance on their tests.
+Those that are conscripts often enlist as contract soldiers at the end of their term.
+Officer candidates compete for spots in the semi-separate training program for the GRU at the Ryazan Guards Higher Airborne Command School.

 Spetsnaz GRU training included: weapons handling, fast rappelling, explosives training, marksmanship, counter-terrorism, airborne training, hand-to-hand combat, climbing (alpine rope techniques), diving, underwater combat, emergency medical training, and demolition.
+Like with other units throughout the Russian military, most of the training is done once a recruit arrives at the unit.

+The 8th Directorate, the spetsnaz internal directorate of the GRU, has operational command of spetsnaz units, though it coordinates with the General Staff, the military districts, and wartime groups of forces.
+Spetsnaz units are sourced to the Russian Ground Forces, the Russian Navy, and the Russian Airborne Forces.
+Each spetsnaz brigade consists of battalion-sized Independent Special Designation Detachments (OOSNs) of 500 personnel each, which have four company-sized units.
+The smallest unit is a 14-man team.

 History

 Soviet era

 The situation was reviewed after the war ended, and between 1947 and 1950 the whole of the Main Intelligence Directorate (GRU) was reorganized.
 The first "independent reconnaissance companies of special purpose" were formed in 1949, to work for tank and combined-arms armies, which were tasked to eliminate amongst others enemy nuclear weapons systems such as the MGR-3 Little John and MGM-1 Matador.

 In 1957, the first Spetsnaz battalions were formed under the GRU, five to operate beyond the 150–200 km range of the reconnaissance companies.
 The first brigades were formed in 1962, reportedly to reach up to 750 kilometres in the rear to destroy U.S. weapons systems such as the MGM-52 Lance, MGM-29 Sergeant, and MGM-31 Pershing.

 Two 'study regiments' were established in the 1960s to train specialists and NCOs, the first in 1968 at Pechora near Pskov, and the second in 1970 at Chirchik near Tashkent.
 According to Vladimir Rezun, a GRU defector who used the pseudonym "Viktor Suvorov", there were 20 GRU Spetsnaz brigades plus 41 separate companies at the time of his defection in 1978.